Beneboehlke/DeepL-GPT-API-react-native/README.md

 full code at [Specific_Recommendation](./Specific_Recommendation)

-which renders the content accordingly:
+Which renders the content accordingly:

 ```jsx
 <ScrollView >